iggy-rs/iggy/README.md

 ## CLI

-The brand new, rich, interactive CLI is being implemented under the `cmd` project, to provide the best developer experience.
+The brand new, rich, interactive CLI is being implemented under the `cli` project, to provide the best developer experience.
 This will be a great addition to the Web UI, especially for all the developers who prefer using the console tools.

 ![CLI](assets/cli.png)